simmorsal/ViewDrag/README.md

 </FrameLayout>
 ```

-Our layout has 4 main Views inside it, which are divided to two groups.
+Our layout has 4 main Views inside it, which are divided into two groups.

 The first group includes a `RelativeLayout`, which holds all the views behind our draggableLayout.
 Inside it there is a GIF and a Button.